 In the survey, respondents are defined as employed if they report this as their main activity.
 (Those who combine education and part-time employment were instructed to report “Student”.)
 In official statistics, individuals are defined as employed if employment is one of their activities, also if they have other activities like education of receiving benefits.

+Some respondents answered that the were planning to buy more than one type of car e.g., both a petrol car and a diesel car).
 Although the term used in the question was “planning” and not “considering”, it might be that respondents ticked several alternatives if they were planning to buy a car and were considering several options in terms of the type of car.

 The electric share of new passenger cars in Norway sold in January-September 2024 is 88%.
 We do not have statistics on the electric share of used cars transactions, but the electric share of the entire passenger car fleet was 24% in 2023.